halfhp/lex/docs/phrase.md

 ```

 ## Performance
-While Phrase is consistently 2-3x faster than Lex, unless you're optimizing at the microsecond
+There's no denying it - Lex is slower than Phrase.
+While Phrase is consistently 2-3x faster than Lex,
-level it's **extremely** unlikely that either library will create performance issues in your app.
+unless you're optimizing at the microsecond level it's **extremely** unlikely that either library will

-# How
-TODO
+create performance issues in your app.